 As we have mapped out already, we need to filter out the leads that come into the workflows.
 Build the criteria of each of your personas into the various entry points of your workflows to only let the right ones into the relevant flow.

 This criterion can be expanded and refined further down the flow and as new information about the lead is entered.
-Their actions and habits can all be tracked in a lead score to better qualify leads for sales.
+Their actions and habits can all be tracked in a lead score to better qualify leads for sales teams.
 Bear in mind that you will need to segment your leads as their profiles develop.
 Doing so will help you put an end to bulk messaging and create detailed lists across all of your criteria.

 How often are you going to be sending messages to your leads?
 This does not need to be a rule that cannot be broken, but you’ll need to define at which point a lead is not interested or when they should move to the next phase based on their interaction.